salesforce/dockerfile-image-update/README.md

 # Dockerfile Image Updater

+This tool provides a mechanism to make security updates to docker images at scale.
+The tool searches github for declared docker images and sends pull requests to projects that are not using the desired version of the requested docker image.

-Docker builds applications using a file called Dockerfile.
-Within the Dockerfile, we have a specified base image and a tag.
-If the base image is rebuilt onto a new tag, the application that relies on this base image will never be updated to the recent tag: this is especially an issue if the update is a security update.
-This tool, the Dockerfile Image Updater was created to fix that problem.
+Docker builds images using a declared Dockerfile.
+Within the Dockerfile, there is a `FROM` declaration that specifies the base image and a tag that will be used as the starting layers for the new image.
+If the base image that `FROM` depends on is rebuilt, the Docker images that depend on it will never be updated with the newer layers.
+This becomes a major problem if the reason the base image was updated was to fix a security vulnerability.
+All Docker images are often based on operating system libraries and these get patched for security updates quite frequently.
+This tool, the Dockerfile Image Updater was created to automatically make sure that child images are updated when the images they depend on get updated.

 ## Table of contents